Seedling growing in protective dome amid statistical graphs.

 3

-How does the utility function contribute to the safety-first approach?
+How does the integration of the utility function contribute to safer medical trials?

 4